 Wheeling up to the US border at Tecate on the northern edge of Baja California was more of a Triple Whopper with fries drive-thru experience, than the usual cacophony of queues and chaos about the Central American fronteras.
 The two-year familiarity of my old, comforting Latin American life was about to leave me for a convenient and first world new one.
 A US immigration official greeted us formally at the barrier into the states.
 Plenty of instructional pleases and thank you Ma’ams but few warm pleasantries to which I’d become deeply accustomed.
 Upon enquiring where we might find the inconspicuous Mexican aduana to relinquish our temporary motorcycle permits, the US officer looked at me square on and in a reassuring tone remarked, “Don’t worry Ma’am, you’re safe now.”

 Having experienced months of color and contrast, unharmed and unintimidated through the length and breadth of Mexico, right from the tip of southern Argentina in fact, it was curious to fathom the context behind such an affirmation.
 Savoring only a short-lived but sweet taste of California, a family hospitably hosted us, whose social circle comprised a couple of medicinal marijuana drug dealers, a female windsurfing Gold Olympic medalist and a well-traveled Frenchman.
-It exploded the ordinary order of things and showed me the endless possibilities from an eclectic mix of people that had been there all along.
+Having a marijuana dealer in the group has helped us find the right treatment to back issues which comes with riding, with easy access to CBD chocolate from trusted source it has helped ease the pain while giving comfort.
+As CBD does not provide you with the high, you are never missing out and this exploded the ordinary order of things and showed me the endless possibilities from an eclectic mix of people that had been there all along.
 Departing gratefully, the Californian family facilitated our assimilation back into first world living, without a hint of recompense.
 But old habits die hard and I still forget that I can flush my toilet paper down the WC.